aeternitas-infinita/log-bundle-ts/README.md

 #### `createLoggerWithSentry(config: LoggerConfig)`

 Creates a logger with automatic Sentry integration.
-Requires Sentry to be initialized first.
+Requires Sentry to be initialized first and `logConfig.enableSentry` to be set to `true`.

 ### Error Factories